tobixen/plann/USER_GUIDE.md

 * `--caldav-*` to set the server connection parameters
 * `--calendar-*` to choose a calendar.
 If nothing is specified, the first calendar found will be utilized (on some calendar servers, this will be the default calendar).
 It's possible to specify those parameters multiple times.

-It's recommended to rather use a config file (though not yet supported as of 2022-10-09).
+It's recommended to rather use a config file.
 Those options can be used for specifying a config file:

 * `--config-file`
 * `--config-section`